Barclays cuts 422 IT jobs to add to UK bank cull

-LONDON Barclays Plc is cutting up to 422 staff in technology support to add to a grim day for UK bank jobs after thousands of redundancies were announced by rival Royal Bank of Scotland.
+LONDON Barclays Plc (BARC.L) is cutting up to 422 staff in technology support to add to a grim day for UK bank jobs after thousands of redundancies were announced by rival Royal Bank of Scotland (RBS.L).

 Barclays said the cuts are due to a restructuring of its technology and infrastructure division and most of the jobs affected are in Britain, with some overseas.
 It said it will attempt to redeploy staff and limit compulsory redundancies.